How to get a passport?

 First-time applicants must apply in person — you cannot apply for your first US passport by mail.
 Find an acceptance facility at travel.state.gov (most post offices accept applications).
 Download and complete Form DS-11 in advance but do not sign it until you're at the counter.

 Standard processing takes 6–8 weeks.
 Expedited service ($60 extra) takes 2–3 weeks.
 For true emergencies, appointment-only passport agencies in major cities can process same-day or next-day.
-This is general information — check travel.state.gov for current fees and wait times, as these change frequently.
+Check travel.state.gov for current fees and wait times as these change frequently.

 Passport photos are the #1 reason applications get rejected.
-Requirements are strict: 2×2 inches, plain white background, no glasses, neutral expression (no smiling with teeth), head centered, taken within the past 6 months.
+Requirements are strict: 2×2 inches, plain white background, no glasses, neutral expression, head centered, taken within the past 6 months.
 CVS and Walgreens both do compliant passport photos in-store for about $15.
-The State Department also has a free online tool to check if your photo meets requirements before you print.
+The State Department has a free online photo checker.

 For urgent travel within 14 days, skip the post office entirely — you need a regional passport agency appointment.
-There are 26 agencies across the US; find and book at travel.state.gov/passport-agencies.
+There are 26 agencies across the US; find and book at travel.state.gov.
 Bring proof of imminent travel (airline reservation showing departure date).
-Same-day and next-day appointments are available for genuine emergencies.

 Key facts ¶